FAQ

 However, if you have elected to have surgery in a private hospital, you can make them fully aware of your treatment requirements in advance and allow them access to your personal health profile in case of an emergency.

-In brief, understand that with an LPA you will be giving a great deal of power to your Attorney in the event of a serious accident or illness where you are incapacitated – so choose your Attorney(s) wisely and, before you appoint them, talk them through your wishes regarding the healthcare treatments and procedures you prefer to reject.
+The Lasting Power of Attorney (LPA) document comes with its own guide on how to complete it.
+With an LPA, you will be giving a great deal of power to your Attorney in the event of a serious accident or illness where you are incapacitated – so choose your Attorney(s) wisely and, before you appoint them, talk them through your wishes regarding the healthcare treatments and procedures you prefer to reject.
 We provide a help sheet called ‘About My Healthcare Decisions’ to help our members deal with this difficult step.

-You will also need a Witness to state that you are of sound mind, and separate Witnesses to sign off on certain segments of the LPA.
-This is all explained in the user guides on a step-by-step basis.
+You will also need a witness to state that you are of sound mind, and separate witnesses to sign off on certain segments of the LPA.
+This is explained in the user guide step-by-step.
 Although a lengthy and comprehensive document, the LPA does NOT require legal expertise to complete and does not require the use of a solicitor.
 You simply fill in your personal details and arrange Witnesses to verify the details as being true.

-The ADN, however, is a much simpler document to complete, being only 2-pages long, and can be Witnessed, copied, then used right away for immediate protection.
+The ADN is a much simpler document to complete, and can be signed and witnessed digitally and then printed off to use for immediate protection.

-Unfortunately, no. The law throughout the UK does not allow children to use Advance Decision Notices and appoint Attorneys and they cannot join My Medical Choice as members in their own right.
+The law throughout the UK does not allow children to use Advance Decision Notices and appoint Attorneys, and they cannot join My Medical Choice as members in their own right.

-Although minors under the age of 18-years cannot join My Medical Choice in their own right, they benefit from having parents that are members.
-This is because our members are well informed on patient rights regarding healthcare decisions, as well as the law regarding bodily autonomy and informed consent.
+Also consider that although minors under the age of 18 cannot join My Medical Choice in their own right, they benefit from having parents that are members.
+Our members are well informed on patient rights regarding healthcare decisions, as well as on the laws applicable to bodily autonomy and informed consent.

-The annual subscription is just £25.
-Access to all the services detailed above is included and you can access and make changes to your profile and documents as often as you need to.
+The annual subscription is just £30 a year.
+Access to all the services detailed above is included and you can access and make changes to your profile and documents as often as required.

 You can sign up here to begin using the service.

-Please note that the cost of medical alert jewellery is not included in the subscription.
+Please note that the cost of medical-alert jewellery and ID cards is not included in the subscription.
+The mobile-phone screensaver is available for free download to subscribers.

-Although we offer a selection of sellers* and types of suitable jewellery tags on your Personal Account page, you are free to choose whatever medical alert jewellery you like from any supplier you prefer.
-Just ensure the tag has a large enough surface to hold your login credentials – although the seller should let you know if the jewellery you have chosen is suitable or not before they engrave it.
+Although we offer links to a selection of retailers that offer a variety of suitable jewellery tags once you become a member, you are free to choose whatever medical-alert jewellery you like from any supplier you prefer.
+Just ensure the tag has a large enough surface to hold your login credentials – although the seller should let you know if the jewellery you have chosen is suitable before they engrave it.

 * My Medical Choice does not receive commission from any of the sellers listed.
 The sellers are suggested solely for your convenience.